gabrield03/cs163/docs/project-doc.md

 			that all input samples (average kWh) are from populations (months) with equal variances.
 			- The p-value represents the proportion of values in the null distribution greater than or equal to the observed value of the statistic.

-			- SJ levene statistic = 1.019				SF levene statistic = 1.324
+			- SJ levene statistic = 1.019		&nbsp; &nbsp; 	SF levene statistic = 1.324

 			![alt text](/docs/assets/statistical-testing/homogeneity_of_variance_95110.png)